 If sex was already a birthday gift to you, don’t expect it to magically surge up.

 All these “issues” many couples talk about once they have kids have been issues long before they reproduced.
-If you are a powerful man and already living your life as a Patriarch, then preparing for fatherhood isn’t really necessary on a grand scale.
+If you are a good man, leading from positivity and love already, just keep doing that after you have a child.

 This post is therefore really just a bunch of mindset techniques, realizations, and things you need to be aware of.
 Plus, reaffirmation of what it means to be a man.
 So saddle up.